OleBialas/olebialas.github.io/content/projects/slab.md

 +++
-title = 'S(ound)lab: A python package for running psychoacoustic experiments' draft = false description = 'Slab was designed for creating and running experiments on acoustic perception while providing a good learning experience for users lacking prior experience in coding.' tags = ['Python', 'science', 'sound', 'signal processing']
+title = 'S(ound)lab: A python package for running psychoacoustic experiments' draft = false description = 'Slab was designed for creating and running experiments on acoustic perception while providing a good learning experience for users lacking prior experience in coding.
+It is routinely used by students and researchers in auditory neuroscience.' tags = ['Python', 'acoutics', 'signal processing']
 +++

 # Motivation